TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 :file:`Resources/Private/Templates`
    Here are the default Fluid templates for the extension.

+.. todo: Templates, Partials and Layouts are an actual example for convention over configuration
+         because Fluid defines those paths as default paths with constants.
+To be more clear:
+         `Resources/Public/Media` is not a convention, just a recommendation. `Resources/Private/Templates` is a convention which can be overridden with configuration.

 :file:`Resources/Private/PHP`
    Contains PHP code, which is not compatible with the naming conventions like external PHP libraries, procedural code, and so on.
 If you run TYPO3 in